whistlegraph/2022.aesthetic.computer/README.txt

 ️🧪 Editor Upgrades: Try AceJump, Use ThinkPad More Often, Try: https://github.com/machakann/vim-swap
                     Figure out how to swap vim panes with one another in neovim: https://github.com/wesQ3/vim-windowswap,

-☁️ Big Thoughts   : Maybe aesthetic.computer is more of an interface project
+☁️ Big Thoughts Maybe aesthetic.computer is more of an interface project
                or search engine or *branded* prompt than it is a creative platform?
+What about a wallet?
+Make editors that can store AC source files.

 🌟 Work In Progress 🌟

 ***Feral File Whistlegraph Player***
-- [🟢] Finish player.
+- [🟢] Finish player and upload it to Feral File.

 ⚠️ Regressions:
+ - [] DIGITPAIN: Can no longer scroll with one finger when the page loads...
  - [] Flicker / held frame while moving between pieces.
 Right now it's just bright green.

 💀 Regressions: Flicker / held frame while moving between pieces.